 The MSTP Student Council is a group of current students from all phases of the program that meets monthly to develop and implement student programming.
-The Student Council is independent of the MSTP Office, but assists the office on many program-wide events including retreat planning, admissions events, and grand rounds.
+The Student Council is independent of the MSTP office, but assists the office on many events, including retreat planning, admissions events and grand rounds.
 In addition, the student council is a mechanism to organize student concerns and bring them to the MSTP leadership.
-All students are welcome to attend and lunch is served at each meeting.
+All MSTP students are welcome to attend, and lunch is served at each meeting.

-This series of two events is aimed at helping early phase students find a thesis advisor.
+This series of two events is aimed at helping early-phase students find a thesis adviser.
 Over the course of a few hours, students are exposed to the research of upwards of 40 faculty members at Northwestern.
-These events are meant to serve as a brief introduction and to foster future communication with advisors.
+These events are meant to serve as a brief introduction and to foster future communication with advisers.

 Big Sibs Program

-The MSTP Big Sibs program pairs each incoming 1st year medical student with an older graduate-phase student.
-The goal is to provide mentorship focused on choosing an advisor, taking step 1, and transitioning to graduate school.
+The MSTP Big Sibs program pairs each incoming first-year medical student with an older graduate-phase student.
+The goal is to provide mentorship focused on choosing an adviser, taking step 1 and transitioning to graduate school.
 The MSTP office offers donuts and coffee to facilitate meetings between sibs.

-This monthly informal get-together permits students to meet with the Directors to discuss topics of interest, suggested by a student.
+In this monthly informal get-together, students meet with the directors to discuss topics of interest, suggested by a student.
 Past topics include:

 MSTP Student-Faculty Retreat

-This two-day overnight retreat involves a combination of scientific and social activities that usually is held at a resort outside of Chicago.
+This two-day event involves a combination of scientific and social activities held around the city of Chicago.
 While the format varies slightly from year to year, a constant feature is that all students in the research and clinical phases of training present their work in either oral or poster presentations.
-The students also invite two physician-scientists as speakers – a recently appointed faculty member and a Northwestern MSTP alumnus.
-Each gives a brief research talk and discusses his/her career path.
+The students also invite two physician-scientists as speakers: a recently appointed faculty member and a Northwestern MSTP alumnus.
+Each gives a brief research talk and discusses their career path.
 Recreational activities round out the weekend.

 Women's Forum on Physician-Scientists

-This biannual series of conversation between invited speakers and current students which address the unique experiences of women in science and medicine.
+This annual series of conversations between invited speakers and current students addresses the unique experiences of women in science and medicine.
 We strive to offer guidance for all trainees as we move forward in our training careers.

-The biannual lecture series highlights the diversity of physician-scientists and exposes current trainees to physician-scientists who either identify as an underrepresented minority in medicine and/or research populations where health disparities exist.
+The annual lecture series highlights the diversity of physician-scientists and exposes current trainees to physician-scientists who either identify as an underrepresented minority in medicine and/or research populations where health disparities exist.

 Admissions Social Events

 Meeting and interacting with current students is an integral part to the MSTP admissions process.
-Student Council works with the office to recruit and organize current students to participate in the interview/second look social events and serve on student panels.
+Student Council works with the MSTP office to recruit and organize current students to participate in the interview and Second Look social events and serve on student panels.